 - 12 Troops

 - 48 Sections

 Little has been written about British Cavalry during the First World War compared to British infantry.
-I would recommend David Kenyon’s Horsemen in No Man’s Land if you’re interested in British cavalry on the Western Front and A History of British Cavalry by The Marquess of Anglesey.
+I would recommend David Kenyon’s Horsemen in No Man’s Land if you’re interested in British cavalry during the war and also the Marquess of Anglesey’s multivolume A History of British Cavalry